arcology-network/devnet/op/sdk/README.md

 - L2 sends a message: "Hello L1, I am L2."
 - Updated L1 greeting: "Hello L1, I am L2."

->> We assume that L1 and L2 are working properly.

 >>:warning: All the steps blow are executed on **the machine where the Arcology Node is running**.
-So if you are using the docker >>deployment, you must log in to the container where L2 is running first
+So if you are using the docker deployment, you must log in to the container where L2 is running first:
 >>
 >>```shell
 >>    devnet> sudo docker exec -it l2 /bin/bash